ferrha/gc-node-express-signup-tfm/README.md

-# node-express-signup-tfm-master
+# gc-node-express-signup-tfm-master
-Repository with the code for the project to run in a local server.
-No Cloud solution.
+Repository with the code for the project to run in Google Cloud Compute Engine server.

 Environment variables needed:
-+ userAccount: the sender email account
-+ passAccount: the password of the sender email account

-TODO
-- Add async to signup execution and 200 code.
++ GCLOUD_PROJECT: Google Cloud project ID.